HaxeFoundation/HaxeManual/output/HaxeManual/website/target-javascript-getting-started.md

 haxe -js main-javascript.js -main Main -D js-flatten -dce full
 ```

 Another possibility is to create and run (double-click) a file called `compile.hxml`.
-In this example the hxml-file should be in the same directory as the example class.
+In this example the hxml file should be in the same directory as the example class.

 ```haxe
 -js main-javascript.js